Slow Dancing in a Burning Room

 "Slow Dancing in a Burning Room" is a song by John Mayer from the 2006 album Continuum.
-Although it was not one of the singles released from the album, it is widely regarded as one of Mayer's best songs, and has become one of his most commercially successful tracks.
-The song reached #10 as its highest radio airplay position in Indonesia.
+Although it was not one of the singles released from the album, it is widely regarded as one of Mayer's best songs; the track has also become one of his most commercially successful tracks.
+The song reached number 10 as its highest radio airplay position in Indonesia.

 Reviews

 The song has been positively reviewed; Stereogum describes it as "laced with Clapton-esque guitar lines". and Crypticrock describes it as "emotionally driven and with an impassioned guitar solo which is sultry and somber and lends perfectly to the image of a dying relationship".
 The Daily Evergreen described "Slow Dancing in a Burning Room" as Continuums masterpiece, with an impeccable guitar solo.

 "Slow Dancing in a Burning Room" is regarded as Mayer's best song by Billboard, as his fourth-best song by Blues Rock Review and his second-best song by Marie Claire.